Crew Chief

 Flight Controls Check

-• Movement forward should be smooth and free of any restriction.
+- Movement forward should be smooth and free of any restriction.
 The stick may not return to the full forward position.
-The stick should move forward at least to the ½ travel position and further movement toward the stop should require no more than one pound push force.
+The stick should move forward at least to the Β½ travel position and further movement toward the stop should require no more than one pound push force.
+(Chief should report stabilator positions)

-• Rudder - CHECK FULL TRAVEL LEFT AND RIGHT
+- Rudder - CHECK FULL TRAVEL LEFT AND RIGHT (Chief should report rudder positions)

-• Move control stick full left.
-Observe left spoiler up, right aileron down and rudder slightly left.
+- Move control stick full left.
+Confirm left spoiler up, right aileron down and rudder slightly left.
 Engage yaw stab aug.
-Observe rudder move further left.
+Confirm rudder move further left (Chief should report "KICK").
 Depress emergency quick release lever.
-Observe rudder move toward neutral.
+Confirm rudder move toward neutral (Chief should report).
 Release emergency quick release lever, neutralize stick and disengage yaw stab aug.
 Repeat check substituting right for left.

 ARI Disengage Check